taniki/pNeuBau/README.md

 The main idea was to produce a modulare typeface based on tires and pattern found in the city during the first wandering hour of the [VTF Free Typography Marathon](http://velvetyne.fr/marathongeneral/).
 We ended up trying to draw a [pattern from a tire](https://github.com/taniki/pNeuBau/blob/master/sources/inspiration/IMG_4994.jpg) while discovering the wonders of inkscape but finally went to a simpler design.

+The font name is a very wise reference to Pierre's obsession about tires ("pneu" in french) and [NeuBau, a famous group of graphic designers](http://neubauladen.com/).

 ## Specimens

 ### alphabet